-• % of Ownersh ip December 31 Investor Investee Main Business 2023 2022 Remark The Company Yuen Foong Yu Consumer Products Investment Limited Investment holding 100.0 100.0 Ever Growing Agriculture Bio-tech Co., Ltd. Wholesale of agriculture products 85.0 85.0 Yuen Foong Shop Co., Ltd. E-commerce of selling consumer products 100.0 100.0 YFY Consumer Products, Co.
-E-commerce for intellectual property management and sales of consumer products 100.0 100.0 Yuen Foong Yu Consumer Products Investment Limited YFY Investment Co., Ltd. Investment and holding and sale of paper 100.0 100.0 YFY Investment Co., Ltd. YFY Family Care (Kunshan) Co., Ltd. Manufacture and sale of tissue paper and napkins 100.0 100.0 Yuen Foong Yu Consumer Products (Yangzhou) Co., Ltd. Manufacture and sale of tissue paper and napkins 100.0 100.0 Yuen Foong Shop Co., Ltd. Yuen Foong Shop (HK) Limited General trade 100.0 100.0 - • Livebricks Inc. Information processing service 100.0 0.0 a.
+wnership nber 31 Investor Investee Main Business 2024 2023 Remark The Company Yuen Foong Yu Consumer Products Investment Limited Investment holding 100.0 100.0 Ever Growing Agriculture Bio-tech Co., Ltd. Manufacturing and wholesale of agricultural services, fertilizers and cleaning products.
+85.0 85.0 Yuen Foong Shop Co., Ltd. E-commerce of selling consumer products 100.0 100.0 YFY Consumer Products, Co.
+Intellectual property management and e-commerce sales of consumer products 100.0 100.0 Yuen Foong Yu Consumer Products Investment Limited YFY Investment Co., Ltd. Investment and holding and sale of paper 100.0 100.0 YFY Investment Co., Ltd. YFY Family Care (Kunshan) Co., Ltd. Manufacture and sale of tissue paper and napkins 100.0 100.0 Yuen Foong Yu Consumer Products (Yangzhou) Co., Ltd. Manufacture and sale of tissue paper and napkins 100.0 100.0 Yuen Foong Shop Co., Ltd. Yuen Foong Shop (HK) Limited General trade 100.0 100.0 Livebricks Inc. Information processing service 100.0 100.0 a.

 - a.
 On March 10, 2023, the Group's board of directors resolved to acquire 100% equity of Livebricks Inc. from a fellow subsidiary of YFY Inc. group through Yuen Foong Shop Co., Ltd. for \$1,879 thousand.
 The transaction was completed in the first quarter of 2023.
 In compliance with the "Comments on IFRS" and Interpretation 2012-301 issued by the Accounting Research and Development Foundation, the acquisition resulted in a joint control restructuring.
-In the preparation of comparative consolidated financial statements, the acquisition is disclosed as if it has occurred before January 1, 2022 and the Group's consolidated financial statements as of and for the year ended December 31, 2022 are restated, please refer to Note 20 for information. - b.
+In the preparation of comparative consolidated financial statements, the acquisition is disclosed as if it has occurred before January 1, 2022 and the shares of adjusted were recognized to profit or loss attributable to former owner of business combination under common control, please refer to Note 21 for information. - b.
 The financial statements of subsidiaries included in the abovementioned consolidated financial statements are based on the audited amounts.

-11. PROPERTY, PLANT AND EQUIPMENT
+12. PROPERTY, PLANT AND EQUIPMENT